graphql-aspnet/graphql-aspnet.github.io/docs/advanced/graph-action-results.md

 }
 ```

-You can either return the data itself or some alternate `IActionResult` to tell MVC how to render a response.
+You can either return the data itself or some alternate `IActionResult` to tell ASP.NET how to render a response.

-Some common ASP.NET MVC action results:
+Some common ASP.NET action results:

 -   `this.Ok()` : Everything worked fine, return status 200.
 -   `this.NotFound()` : The item doesn't exist, return status 404.